 4. Pay The Max You Can On Your Student Loans.

 Alright, so student loans for lawyers suck.
 Taking an estimated student loan debt of $165,000 at 6.8% interest for graduate/professional degrees, you’re looking at student loan payment of $1,841.00 per month for the next 10 years.
 That’s $220,920.00 over the course of the loan repayment that your ass will be paying back if you can pay it back in ten years.
 Maybe for those Big Firm Fuckers paying a loan back that quickly may be feasible, but for us small guys it definitely fucking isn’t. $1,800.00 a month is a huge goddamn chunk of the paycheck for a freshly minted attorney.
+No wonder so many of my friends are looking for alternative loans to pay off their student loans.
+One of my friends told me that when contacting National Debt Relief they were in a pretty bad situation with their student loans but thankfully he got some useful advice on how to better consolidate his student debt but we all still have to pay it.

 Luckily the Federal Government offers all these neat ass repayment options that extends the loan out 25 years and lets you make payments based on your income over the poverty level.
 I know guys who have gotten their monthly loan payment down to like $37.00 per month and are banking on that forgiveness option with the tax bomb being sorted out.

 Solution?
 Get on the lower repayment plan, but make as much of a payment as you can each month.
 There’s no rule saying you can’t pay more than the minimum balance due under REPAYE or IBR each month, and it technically won’t come into play during the renewal at the end of the next period.
-Use IBR plans like REPAYE as a safety net, giving you the ability to keep your loan current with that tiny fucking payment, but make sure you’re actually throwing enough at the loan each month to eat away at principal.
-I’d suggest as close to the 10 year amount as you can do, but, you know, shit happens.
+Use IBR plans like REPAYE as a safety net, giving you the ability to keep your loan current with that tiny payment, but make sure you’re actually throwing enough at the loan each month to eat away at principal.
+I’d suggest as close to the 10 year amount as you can do, but, you know, things happen.

 This way you get the benefit of a lower required payment, but the chance to pay it off much fucking sooner.